 Profits drop 36% at Lily O’Brien’s chocolates

-Mary Ann O’Brien, founder of Lily O’Brien’s choclates, pictured with her daughter Lily, after whom the brand was named.
+Mary Ann O’Brien, founder of Lily O’Brien’s chocolates, with her daughter Lily, after whom the brand was named

-Profits at one of the country’s leading luxury chocolate manufacturers, Lily O’Brien’s , declined by 36 per cent to €2.1 million ast year.

 A €40 million deal to purchase the company by Polish food company Colian Holdings was completed early last year.